flyingcakes85/reference/src/packaging/packaging-guide.md

 # A Guide to Packaging

-This is the reference chapter for my talk about packaging.
-I've put main focus on Arch Linux, but its is *only* an example.
-The core concepts apply to *ALL* packaging systems; not just on Linux distributions, but even on macOS ([Homebrew](https://brew.sh/)) and Windows ([Chocolatey](https://chocolatey.org/)).
+This is the reference chapter for my workshop about packaging, hosted by FOSS United at Red Hat, Powai.

+I've put main focus on Arch Linux, but its is _only_ an example.
+The core concepts apply to _ALL_ packaging systems; not just on Linux distributions, but even on macOS ([Homebrew](https://brew.sh/)) and Windows ([Chocolatey](https://chocolatey.org/)).
 They can even be extended to language library resgistries like npm, pip, cargo etc.

+This is presented in 6 parts:

 - [What is packaging?](./what-is-packaging.md)
 - [What exactly is in a package?](./what-exactly-is-in-a-package.md)